What to See in Rute: Culture, Tradition, and Nature in a Single Destination

 Rute combines its natural beauty with a rich historical heritage.
 Enjoy its landscapes in the Sierras Subbéticas Natural Park and explore monuments such as the Castle of Rute and the Church of the Assumption.

-Rute Castle, a fortress of Muslim origin, is another of the town’s points of interest.
+Rute Castle, the remains of a fortress of Muslim origin, is another of the town’s attractions.
 Although it now lies in ruins, the remains offer a fascinating glimpse into the area’s medieval history.
 From its watchtowers, you can enjoy breathtaking views over the valley and the surrounding mountains, making the visit a truly unique experience.

 Nuestra Señora del Carmen Park